iesahin/xvc/README.md

 $ xvc pipeline run --name my-data-update
 ```

 You can define fairly complex dependencies with globs, files, directories, regular expression searches in files, lines in files, other steps and pipelines with `xvc pipeline step dependency` commands.
-More dependency types like database queries, content from URLs, S3 (or compatible) buckets, Bitcoin (or other) wallets, REST and GraphQL results are in the backlog.
+More dependency types like database queries, content from URLs, S3 (and compatible) buckets, Bitcoin (or other) wallets, REST and GraphQL results are in the mental backlog.

-Please see [docs.xvc.ai] for documentation.
+Please see [xvc.netlify.app](https://xvc.netlify.app) for documentation.

-## ⚠️ Disclaimer

-This software is fresh and ambitious.
-Although I use it and test it close to real world conditions, it didn't go under test of time yet. **Xvc can eat your files and spit it to eternal void!**

 ## 🤟 Big Thanks